Natural Remedies For Stomach Bloating Gas & Causes

-Abdominal bloating is a common condition affecting around 30% of the people.
-In this condition, your abdomen feels gaseous and full, and can even appear to be swollen.
-This condition interferes with the ability of the patient to participate in recreational or social activities.
+Abdominal bloating is a common condition affecting around 20% of the people.
+In this condition, your abdomen feels gaseous and full.
+This condition interferes with one's ability to participate in many recreational or social activities.
 You can even experience pain and discomfort during this condition.

 There are various causes resulting in abdominal bloating (Mayo Clinic 2014).
 Some causes include